logiquants/Logiquants-Website/content/blog/4-6-23-canadian-lumber-stocks-to-buy.md

 ### West Fraser Timber Co Ltd:

-1. <span style="color:black"><span style="font-family:Arial; font-size:1.2em;">• the TFSA dollar limit of the current year ($6,500 for 2023)
-   • any unused TFSA contribution room from previous years
-   • any withdrawals made from the TFSA in the previous year

-   • the TFSA dollar limit of the current year ($6,500 for 2023)
-   • any unused TFSA contribution room from previous years
-   • any withdrawals made from the TFSA in the previous year
-2. </span></span>

 * Interlisted on the TSX and NYSE
 * Annual Dividend Yield of 1.67%
 * Share Price is $96.80